 It started in Bosnia in 1994

 In 1994, Mark Cook, a retired British Army officer, read about the plight of a group of children, struggling to survive in Sarajevo’s main orphanage at the height of the Bosnian War.
 He told his wife Caroline and within weeks the couple had boarded a plane to the city to see what they could do to help.

 When they first set eyes on the Bjelave orphanage the building was in a terrible state.
 It had sustained hits from mortars and heavy weapons in its exposed position on top of one of the city’s hills.

 “We wanted to give them hope, hence ‘Hope and Homes for Children’.”Mark Cook, co-founder of Hope and Homes for Children

 The teenagers who lived there had been left to run wild, living a semi-feral existence in the ruined building and scavenging food and supplies out in the streets.
 The babies were down in the basement, crammed inside the only warm room in the building.

 The Cooks visited the orphanage for a week and promised the children that they would find a way to rebuild their home.
 “In order to keep that promise, we decided to start our own charity to provide homes for orphans of war or disaster”, Mark says.
 “We wanted to give them hope, hence Hope and Homes for Children.”

 How listening to children changed our direction

-The Cooks set up an office in a converted hay barn on a farm near their home in Wiltshire and this site remains the headquarters of Hope and Homes for Children today.
+The Cooks set up an office in a converted hay barn on a farm near their home in Wiltshire and this site remained as the headquarters of Hope and Homes for Children until July 2023.